SlayHorizon/godot-tiny-mmo-demo/README.md

 ## Project Goals / To-Do List

-This project aims to create a fully functional MMO template with the following features.
+This project aims to create a minimalist functional MMO-style game with the following features.
 The list below indicates the current progress:

 - [x] **Synchronizing entities among the players in the same instance.**
 - [x] **Hosting different map instances on a single server and allowing traveling between them.**